What to expect from Europe-ASEAN relations in 2022 | DW | 12.01.2022

 Other ongoing problems are likely to continue in 2022, including the EU's move to ban imports of Indonesian and Malaysian palm oil.

 The chair of the ASEAN bloc this year is Cambodia, which has seen major democratic backsliding since 2017.
-The EU even partially removed Cambodia's trade privileges in 2020 over protest of the deterioration of Cambodia's freedoms.
+The EU even partially removed Cambodia's trade privileges in 2020 in protest over the deterioration of Cambodia's freedoms.

 But this is unlikely to affect bloc-to-bloc relations too much, according to analyst Islam.